room333/room333.github.io/README.md

 ## To The Contributors

-1. If you are adding a collection of notes add them under **Collective Notes** in the Home Page.
-2. If you are adding a single piece rather than a big set use **Singular Notes** section in the Home Page.
-3. If you are writing on a niche topic try to be elaborate.
-4. If you are writing on a well explored topic try to be as precise as possible.
-5. Do whatever the hell you want in the **References** page.
-Any random shit can be put in there.
-But please not on the Home Page.
+1. **Index** contains a bunch of structured collective notes.
+2. **Random Bulletin** exits.
+Attach anything you fancy taht you wrote here.
-6. Anyone bored af?
-Please make this site beautiful :P
+3. Anyone bored af?
+Plox make this site beautiful :P

 ## Why set this org?